 International Surf Resorts, Inc. (the Company) is currently a development stage company under the provisions of Statement of Financial Accounting Standards (SFAS) No. 7 "Accounting and Reporting by Development Stage Enterprises", and was incorporated under the laws of the State of Nevada on December 4, 2006.
-For the years ended December 31, 2007 and 2006 and for the period from inception through December 31, 2006, the Company has produced no revenues and will continue to report as a development stage company until significant revenues are produced.
+From inception (December 4, 2006) through December 31, 2008, the Company has produced no revenues and will continue to report as a development stage company until significant revenues are produced.